 Amarnath cave is a Hindu monument located in Jammu and Kashmir, India.
 The cave is located at a height of 12,756 ft.
-The shrine forms a big part of Hinduism, and is taken into account to be one among the holiest shrines in Hinduism.
+The shrine forms a big part of Hinduism and is taken into account to be one of the holiest shrines in Hinduism.
 The cave is bounded by snowy mountains.
 The cave itself is covered with snow most of the year except for a short period of time in summer when it is open for visitors.
-Hundreds of thousands of Hindu devotees make an annual pilgrimage to the Amarnath cave across challenging mountainous landscape.
+Hundreds of thousands of Hindu devotees make an annual pilgrimage to the Amarnath cave across a challenging mountainous landscape.
 The registration for the Amarnath Yatra 2021 has been announced.

 Disclaimer: This article includes affiliate links.
 If you purchase through these links, it will incur no extra cost to you but I will get a referral bonus to fund our travels.

 The Amarnath temple is one among 18 Maha Shakti Peethas, and highly admired temples throughout South Asia that memorialize the situation of fallen body parts of the Hindu deity Sati.
-Inside the Amarnath cave, a stalagmite is shaped due to freezing of water drops that fall from the roof of the cave on to the floor and rises up vertically from the cave floor.
+Inside the Amarnath cave, a stalagmite is shaped due to the freezing of water drops that fall from the roof of the cave onto the floor and rise up vertically from the cave floor.
 Hindus considered it as a Shiva Linga.
 It is stated in the ancient Hindu texts of Mahabharata and Puranas that Lingam represents Lord Shiva.
 According to Hindu sacred beliefs, this is the place where Shiva clarified the secret of life and perpetuity to his divine consort, Parvati.

 Points to Ponder on Amarnath Yatra 2021 :

 1. Devotees travel on foot, either from Srinagar or from Pahalgam.

 2. The expedition from Pahalgam takes about five days.